Gerardoj09/Gerardoj09/README.md

-Hi, I'm Gerardo Jiménez, a Mechanical Engineer and Data Analytics certified enthusiast currently based in México.
+Hi, I'm Gerardo Jiménez, a Mechanical Engineer and Data Analytics certified enthusiast currently based in Chicago, IL.
 I’m currently working as Mechanical Engineer in an international Graduate Programme, looking to collaborate on any interesting project or part-time job.

 Pleas walk-through my Data analytics portfolio.